2022 Liga Sudamericana de Básquetbol

-The 2022 Liga Sudamericana de Básquetbol was the 25th season of the Liga Sudamericana de Básquetbol (LSB), the second tier of basketball in South America organised by FIBA Americas.
+The 2022 Liga Sudamericana de Básquetbol, or 2022 FIBA South American Basketball League, was the 25th season of the Liga Sudamericana de Básquetbol (LSB), the second tier of basketball in South America organised by FIBA Americas.
 It was the first edition since the 2019 season, after the league had a 3-year hiatus due to the COVID-19 pandemic.
 The season began 30 September 2022 and ended on 4 December 2022 with the Grand Final.
 The quarter-finals, semi-finals and Grand Final were all hosted in Buenos Aires.

 Botafogo was the defending champion, having won the 2019 title, but did not qualify for this season.
 Bauru won its second LSB championship after defeating San Martín in the Grand Final.

 Team allocation

 The following teams have been confirmed for the upcoming season: